 Landes examines the roots of economic success, wealth, and poverty in different countries.
 Those seeking new markets and investment opportunities can use Landes’ work as a guidebook.

-Understanding the economy as a whole is one of Munger and Buffett’s investing strategies.
+Understanding the economy as a whole was one of Munger and Buffett’s investing strategies.
 Books such as The Wealth and Poverty of Nations can teach you how the economy works and show what motivates consumers and investors.

-The books Munger reads include history books, autobiographies, psychology books, economics texts, and business textbooks, among others.
-By reading widely, Munger allows himself to see the big picture of the economy and the markets.
+Munger’s reading list shows that successful value investors read about far more than stocks.
+He read history books, autobiographies, psychology books, economics texts, and business textbooks.
+By reading widely, he allows himself to see the big picture of the economy and the markets.

 Successful value investors see the whole market and understand the big picture because they are open to new ideas and knowledge.
 Unsuccessful investors lose money because they cannot see the big picture or understand the markets.